kucingscript/devfinder/README.md

 # DevFinder

-Tool used to find your github profile
+Program to find your github profile

 ## Built with